HL7/fhir-subscription-backport-ig/input/pagecontent/errors.md

 ### Handling Errors as a Server

 Error handling as a Server is intended to be simple.
-A server is not expected to know the best process for every use case of every subscriber, so the focus is on allowing clients to detect there is an issue.
+A server is not expected to know the best process for every use case of every subscriber, so the focus is on allowing clients to detect that there is an issue.
 A server SHALL:
 * Increment the `eventsSinceSubscriptionStart` counter internally.
 * Update the `status` of the subscription internally.
 * Continue to respond to `$status` requests.